MoonRabbitDev/RomNameCleaner/README.md

 ![screen-gif](./DemoGif.gif)

 ## How to setup (.exe version)
+WARNING!
+I do not suggest using the .exe version.
+This is purely here just for n00bs.
+Git Gud.

 Download the latest release and run. (https://github.com/MoonRabbitDev/RomNameCleaner/releases/tag/V0.1)

 ## How to Setup (Source Code):